Rosedale Farms Trail

 Long before European settlement, the fields that now are part of Rosedale Farm were farmed by the native Massacoe Indians, of Algonquin Nation.
 When the European settlers colonized the area, they recognized the soil’s agricultural potential and soon took over the land cleared by the Massacoes.
 We know that since 1600 this agricultural area has been in continuous use.
 Rosedale Farm itself was established in 1920 by the Epstein family, who still farm here.
 The land produces corn, tomatoes, and other vegetables, wine grapes, fruit trees and flowers.

 I’ll keep some of the other signs secret so you can go discover them yourselves.
 But I’ll give you one more useless fact I learned: Rosedale is the second largest farm in Simsbury.
-Okay, that truly is a useless fact.
+Boom.

 On my return jaunt, I noticed Talcott (Avon) Mountain straight ahead and Heublein Tower.
 I crossed a nicely constructed little bridge and quite frankly was a little scared that the grass in the creek below was a lovely green in February.
 From the nitrates?
 Or from the fact that this winter has been 50 degrees every day?

-I don’t know, but this was a lovely first SLT hike, no matter that it was super short.
+I don’t know, but this was a lovely first SLT hike, even though was super short.

 Rosedale Farm